omec-project/up4/README.md

 # UP4

-P4 implementation of the mobile core user plane.
-The initial focus is 4G, but eventually the same P4 program will evolve to support 5G.
+This project provides a reference P4 implementation of the mobile core user plane.
+The initial focus is 4G, but eventually, the same P4 program will evolve to support 5G.

 ## Requirements